The Freeport community is a great resource for skilled and energetic workforce for our tenants.

 Port Freeport is positioned to see further upsurges in jobs and economic impact in years to come.
 The port's continued growth along with its new and expanded industrial facilities already generate thousands of well-paying permanent jobs and is also set to bring about nearly 20,000 more people in the workforce with lucrative construction jobs.

-In 2011 alone, Port Freeport generated over 13,000 local jobs, leading to $1.24 billion in personal income in Brazoria County.
+Port Freeport generates over 15,000 local jobs, leading to an estimated $2 billion in labor income.